kyma-project/api-gateway/docs/user/tutorials/01-36-expose-workload-noauth-k3d.md

 ## Context

-After completing the Quick Install guide, you have a k3d cluster with the default Kyma Gateway configured under the `*.local.kyma.dev` wildcard domain.
+When you create a k3d cluster with the API Gateway module, the default Kyma Gateway is configured under the `*.local.kyma.dev` wildcard domain.
 The domain is registered in public DNS and points to the local host `127.0.0.1`.
 This tutorial shows how to create a sample HTTPBin workload and expose it using an APIRule custom resource (CR) with the `noAuth` access strategy.

 The `noAuth` access strategy allows public access to your workload without any authentication or authorization checks.
 This is useful for:
 - Development and testing environments